-The table reports the frequency of price adjustment using three datasets: Nielsen's PromoData, IRI Symphony, and Nielsen's Retail Scanner (RMS) data.
-We first computed the frequency of adjustment at the product level and then we aggregated across products using equal weights.
+The table reports the weekly frequency of price adjustment using three datasets: Nielsen's PromoData, IRI Symphony, and Nielsen's Retail Scanner (RMS) data.
+The frequency of adjustment is computed at the product level and then aggregated across products using equal weights.

 The frequency of price adjustment at the retail level is computed using the IRI Symphony data.
 The dataset contains weekly scanner price and quantity data covering a panel of stores in 50 metropolitan areas from January 2001 to December 2011, with multiple chains of retailers for each market.
 The dataset contains around 2.4 billion transactions from over 170,000 UPCs and around 3,000 stores.
-Goods are classified into 31 general product categories and a sales flag is provided when an item is on discount.
-Using this flag we will compute the frequency of price changes both including and excluding sales following the same exclusions as in Section 2.2.
+Goods are classified into 31 general product categories and a sales flag is provided when an item is on discount (thus we compute the frequency both including and excluding sales as in Section 2.2).
+To correct for measurement error (due to composition and time aggregation) we only retain price changes within the interval $0.1 \leq |\Delta p_i| \leq 100 \cdot \log(10/3)$.
+Finally, to compare with and extend Nakamura and Steinsson (2008), we compute the frequency of price changes for coffee using data on retail prices and